Re-designing Your New Office... At Home!

-There's a reason that your borrowed kitchen chair is less comfortable for all-day work than shaped mesh office chair, and why your laptop keyboard creates more wrist-stress than your workplace keyboard.
+There's a reason that a chair borrowed from the kitchen is less comfortable for all-day work than a shaped mesh office chair, and why your laptop keyboard creates more wrist-stress than your workplace keyboard.
 It's all in the ergonomics.
 Supply your home office with workplace-quality ergonomic equipment.
 Find the right chair and desk height for your comfort.
 Find a keyboard and mouse set that feels right under your hands.
 Set your monitors at the right height for your head and neck comfort.
 With long-term comfort comes longer hours of work stamina.

 You might be surprised how much lighting matters for focus and productivity.
 A well-lit office will make you feel more energetic compared to a dim or shadowy office.
 The right hue of white light for your eyes will reduce eyestrain while also providing visual clarity of your workspace.
 If your home office space is not well-lit, install a new light fixture or supply your workspace with strategically placed lamps.

 Customize your lighting situation for your own personal productivity.
-Multiple light solutions allow you to switch between, enjoying focusing brightness or undistracting darkness based on your own work cycle.
+Multiple light solutions allow you to switch between, enjoying focused brightness or softer light based on your own work cycle.
 You may even enjoy the installation of colored or smart lights to perfect your work area feel.

 Designate Your Space